Board Governance Framework

 The Corporate Governance and Policy Committee mandate is to ensure that the Board fulfills its legal, ethical and functional responsibilities through an effective model of governance, adequate governance policies, oversight of governance documents and policies, Board orientation and development plans, and the evaluation of the effectiveness of the Board’s performance.

 The Corporate Governance & Policy Committee reports to the Board of Directors.
+Specifically, the mandate of Committee will be as follows:

 Governance